SpaceParkLeicester/Sentinel_SAR/installs/esa_snap/README.md

 * Create a conda environment with `python3.9`.
 Later versions such as `python3.10` are not compatable with ESA SNAP yet.

-*  Install GDAL in Ubuntu by running the follwing commands.
+*  Install GDAL in Ubuntu by running the following commands.
 ```
 $ sudo add-apt-repository ppa:ubuntugis/ppa && sudo apt-get update
 $ sudo apt-get install gdal-bin